 When for the thorns with which I long, too long,With many a piercing wound,My Saviour’s head have crowned,I seek with garlands to redress that wrong:Through every garden, every mead,I gather flowers (my fruits are only flowers),Dismantling all the fragrant towersThat once adorned my shepherdess’s head.

 For a long, very long time I have been responsible for causing many painful wounds to Jesus Christ whose head was crowned with thorns at the time of his Crucifixion.
-Now I wish to write a poem in honour of Christ with the object of making amends for the wrongs that have been done to him.
+Now I wish to write a poem in honor of Christ with the object of making amends for the wrongs that have been done to him.
 My only offering can be words; and so I try to collect the best possible words from all available sources.
 In my efforts to find proper words and phrases, I would even make use of those which I had been using in relation to the heroines of my love-poetry which I previously used to write.

 And now when I have summed up all my store,Thinking (so I myself deceive)So rich a chaplet thence to weaveAs never yet the King of Glory wore:Alas, I find the serpent oldThat, twining in his speckled breast,About the flowers disguised does fold,With wreaths of fame and interest.